gentrace/gentrace-node/README.md

 ## OpenTelemetry Integration

-OpenTelemetry integration is **required** for the Gentrace SDK's instrumentation features (`interaction`, `test`, `testDataset`) to function correctly.
+OpenTelemetry integration is **required** for the Gentrace SDK's instrumentation features (`interaction`, `test`, `evalDataset`) to function correctly.
 You must set up the OpenTelemetry SDK to capture and export traces to Gentrace.

 > [!NOTE]
 > Modern package managers (like `pnpm` 8+, `yarn` 2+, and `npm` 7+) should automatically install the OTEL dependencies when you install `gentrace`.
 If the packages weren't already installed, you might need to install them manually.